edamame-course/FastQC/final/2016-06-22_FastQC_tutorial.md

 ##2.
 Acquiring and executing FastQC
 Now that we have an idea of the data we're working with, we'll use FastQC to check the quality.
+But FastQC doesn't come pre-loaded on the EC2 instance!
+Never fear, we can install auxiliary software on the EC2.
+We'll navigate to the home directory for this install, then `wget` the appropriate file.
 ```
 cd
 wget http://www.bioinformatics.babraham.ac.uk/projects/fastqc/fastqc_v0.11.5.zip
 ```
-This will download a .zip file into the home directory.
-Let's unzip it.
+Now we have the program file in the home directory.
+Since it's all zipped up and currently unusable, let's unzip it.

 ```
 unzip fastqc_v0.11.5.zip